nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 #### Debug

-First mruby-ckb provides a debug method to print debug messages to CKB:
+mruby-ckb provides a debug method to print debug messages to CKB:

 ```ruby
 CKB.debug "I'm a debug message: ${5}"